adamisom/code-review-ai/README.md

 **Built for the Automattic Code Review Challenge**

-Ready to build! 🚀 Check the PRD for detailed implementation guidance.
+Implementation complete! 🎉 All features from the PRD have been implemented and tested.